talwat/earthsmp/README.md

 The Ideology behind the plugin is to reduce the amount of control the server has as much as possible.
 Instead, things such as economy, war, and transport should be dictated by player-setup systems rather than built in shops, currencies, and teleport commands.
-This really helps immersion, and provides a layer of "realism" by Players having to set up these systems themselves.
+This really helps immersion, and provides a layer of "realism" by players having to set up these systems themselves.

 ## Commands